A predator-prey model with age-structured role reversal: Conclusion

 \section{Conclusion}

-{ The proposed predator-prey model \eqref{eq:model-prey}--\eqref{eq:smooth_phi} with a role reversal and age-structured predator population captures the role of predators' gradual maturation and the ontogenetic niche shifts in their diet and their interaction with the prey.
-Its long-term behavior at the selected parameter values agrees with our knowledge about real ecosystems.
-The comparison of its long-term behavior with the mimicking ODE- and DDE-based models demonstrates that the model type significantly affects the type of coexistence attractor the system admits.
-Because the age-structured model is a lesser idealization than the ODEs and DDEs, one should use caution when drawing conclusions from the latter model types.
-The good news is that the predictions for the extinction of predators are not affected by the model type.
+{ { The proposed predator-prey model \eqref{eq:model-prey}--\eqref{eq:smooth_phi} with a role reversal and age-structured predator population captures the role of predators' gradual maturation and the ontogenetic niche shifts in their diet and their interaction with the prey.
+The long-term behavior of this system at the default parameter values agrees with our knowledge about some real predator-prey systems.
+A comparison of the long-term behavior of the age-structured model with the mimicking ODE- and DDE-based models demonstrates that the model type strongly affects the type of coexistence attractor the system admits.
+Because the age-structured model includes elements of biological reality that are absent in the ODEs and DDEs, one should use caution when drawing conclusions from the latter model types.

-The proposed model contains several imperfections.
-It admits blow-up.
-It does not account for the Allee effect~\cite{Allee1949} for prey and predators; hence, it may have oscillatory solutions with very low lower bounds, which is ecologically implausible.
-Nevertheless, we have learned a lot from its study.
-We leave further improvements to future work. }
+The proposed model contains a number of imperfections.
+First, it admits blow-up for a small fraction of parameter cases, and we have suggested some strategies for revising the model that should avoid this.
+Second, the model does not account for Allee effects~(\cite{Allee1949}), demographic stochasticity, and other ecological processes important at small population sizes.
+Consequently, the lower bounds of oscillatory solutions to the coupled predator-prey system may be very low, which is ecologically implausible.
+Solving this issue would require major changes to the model formulation.
+Nevertheless, we have learned a lot from our study of this model and leave further improvements to future work. }